 An important part of recovering from an eating disorder is learning how to maintain better overall health.
-These lifestyle decisions may be useful in this goal:
+The following lifestyle decisions may be useful in this goal.

 As with other conditions, alternative treatments can be both helpful and detrimental to your recovery.
 Discuss any alternative treatments you wish to use with your doctor and therapist.
 They may want to supervise the alternative treatments to make sure there are not any adverse side effects or potential problems.